fersk/bala.js/README.md

 ## Getting Started

-To get started with bala.js, include the bala.min.js script found in dist folder in the head of your HTML file:
+To get started with bala.js, include the bala.min.js script found in the dist folder in the head of your HTML file or our CDN one:

 ```html
 <head>